2026-07-25 · By Podnikio Team

 Sofia has grown into a real startup city.
 It has a low cost of living by European standards, a warm climate, and a tech-forward professional culture that has emerged over the last decade.
 Freelancers there tend to operate either as individual liberal professionals (свободна професия) or through a single-member company (EOOD), and the combination of low flat tax and a reasonable social contribution cap means that high earners keep a larger share of their income than almost anywhere else in the EU.

 Bratislava sits on the Danube, forty-five minutes from Vienna by train, and has a compact, walkable old town that punches above its size.
-The Slovak s.r.o. structure is the reason most financially aware freelancers choose it: below 100,000 EUR in annual company revenue, the all-in tax rate is 16.3%.
-That is corporate tax plus dividend tax combined.
-No social insurance on dividends, no hidden costs.
-The setup is straightforward once you have the right accountant.
+The Slovak s.r.o. structure is one reason freelancers consider it: at up to 100,000 EUR in annual company revenue, 10% corporate tax plus 7% dividend tax on current profit combine to a 16.3% tax layer.

 Knowing the tax rates is the easy part.
 The hard part is actually executing the move: registering a company or trade licence in a foreign country, opening a local business bank account, finding an accountant who speaks your language, filing your first tax return in a system you have never used, and making sure your invoicing and payment flows actually work across borders.